On uniform flag bundles on Fano manifolds: Setup and preliminaries

 Then, following \cite{MOSW}, for every admissible order we may construct a filtration of the relative tangent bundle $T_{Y|X}$:

 whose quotients satisfy:

-In particular we may state the following (see \cite[Lemma 2.2]{OSW} for an explicit formula): \begin{lemma} With the same notation as above, the relative anticanonical bundle $-K_{\pi}$ is a positive integral combination of the relative anticanonical divisors $-K_i$ of the elementary contractions $\rho_{i}:Y\to Y_i$. \end{lemma}
+In particular we have (see \cite[Lemma 2.2]{OSW} for an explicit formula): \begin{lemma} Let $\pi:Y \to X$ be a $G/B$-bundle.
+Then the relative anticanonical divisor $-K_{\pi}$ is a positive integral combination of the relative anticanonical divisors $-K_i$ of the elementary contractions $\rho_{i}:Y\to Y_i$. \end{lemma}

 Given any set $J\subset D $, we denote by $\Phi^+(J)$ the subset of $\Phi^+$ consisting of positive roots that are linear combinations of the $-K_i$'s, $i\in J$.